polski.directory

 Intermediate

-• Literally "ground under one's feet."
-Describes having a stable foundation — financial security, a solid position, or a sense of certainty.
-To lose it ('stracić …
+• Literally "ground under one's feet," this idiom means to have a stable foundation — financial security, a reliable position, or a firm sense of what one is …

 Intermediate